-6.2 Mobilisation, calibration and validation records
+6.1 Mobilisation, calibration and validation records

-Methodology and results of the mobilisation and calibration should be outlined in the mobilisation and calibration report, and the associated records created using templates provided in in Appendix H.
+Methodology and results of the mobilisation and calibration should be outlined in a mobilisation and calibration report, and the associated records.
+At a minimum, it is recommended to include the following information, modified from AHO (2018).
+Report templates meeting these requirements are included in Appendix H.

-6.2.1 Logs
+6.1.1 Logs